juanenmellare/pull-request-template-example/.github/pull_request_template.md

 # Reviewer

 - [ ] Have you check that styles inline were not added?
-- [ ] Have you check bussiness logic?
+- [ ] Have you check business logic?
 - [ ] Is the code easy to read?